MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### Pattern: Use built-in data structures
-AL comes with built-in datastructures that have been optimized for performance and server resource consumption.
+AL comes with built-in data structures that have been optimized for performance and server resource consumption.
 Make sure that you are familiar with them to make your AL code as efficient as possible.

 When concatenating strings, make sure to use the TextBuilder datatype and not repeated use of the += operator on a Text variable.
 - https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/methods-auto/textbuilder/textbuilder-data-type